plfstr/plfstr.github.io/cv.md

 description: Paul Fosters résumé, from a degree in product design to four years work web design experience for some high street brands.
 layout: cv
 ---
-In a four year professional career, I have worked for three household name e-commerce retailers in the retail and leisure markets and I am ready to take my career further with a fresh challenge.
+In a four year professional career, I have worked for three household name e-commerce retailers in the retail and leisure markets.
+Enhanced user experience and accessibility through good design and semantic markup, are what I like to do.

-I want to form a key part of a team and actively participate in moving a company forward through great creative, technical improvement and enhanced user experience.
-Efficiency, clean semantic markup and accessibility are my benchmarks.

 ## Experience